A subtrope of Original Character

 - The other half thought he was some type of Italian Sex God.
 Just imagine the reaction when it was revealed he was black.

 - Chris Columbus giving his daughter Eleanor The Cameo by casting her as Susan Bones in the first two movies might almost count as an "official" version of this.
 After all, Susan was a background role with no lines, so what better place would there be for the American director to slip his daughter in without effecting the all-British cast requirement?
 Well, true to form, Susan ended up getting developed into more than just a throwaway name in the books written after the first two movies came out.
 The latter films handled this by simply not including her plotline, which they likely would have done anyway considering the length of the latter books.
-In any case, if they had really wanted to include her in Phoenix or Prince with actual lines, they presumably would have just invoked The Other Darrin.

 - Back before Ginny had much of a canonically defined personality, she was a frequent target of this.